Parliamentary constituencies in County Durham: 1983–2024

+2024–present (including constituencies partly in Cleveland and Tyne and Wear)

 Historical results by party

 A cell marked → (with a different colour background to the preceding cell) indicates that the previous MP continued to sit under a new party name.

+1885 to 1906

-1885 to 1918
+1906 to 1918

 1victor in January 1910, Christopher Furness, declared void.
 Fresh by-election held June 1910, won by Stephen Furness.